hannahilea/hannahilea.github.io/blog/cuttle-obsession/src.md

 ## How do I CAD thee?
 Let me count the ways

-There are several types of activity for which I've turn to Cuttle:
+There are several types of activity for which I've turned to Cuttle:

 - **Creation of physical laser-cutter objects.** This is the most straight-forward situation, and why I started using Cuttle in the first place: I have a set of shapes that I need to be able to cut with the laser cutter, in service of building a physical object.
 I build them in Cuttle, export them as SVG files, and then import and print them from the laser cutter.

-    Examples (to be described shortly!): [decorative bookends](#bookends), [a doorbell chime cover](#a-cover-for-a-set-of-doorbell-chimes), and assorted [calibration tools](#a-handful-of-calibration-tools).
+    Examples (illustrated in the following section): [decorative bookends](#bookends), [a doorbell chime cover](#a-cover-for-a-set-of-doorbell-chimes), and assorted [calibration tools](#a-handful-of-calibration-tools).

 - **Exploration of arbitrary patterns/shapes/concepts.** This situation is a natural result of Cuttle being fun to play with.
 When I see an interesting shape or pattern, I now think "hrm, how might I construct that?" and then I give it a try.
 Notably, instead of hard-coding specific dimensions or qualities of the item (number of sides, number of repeats, sizes of angles, etc), I attempt to parameterize them in different ways: instead of making a 6-sized shape, I'll make an `n`-sided shape and set `n` as a Cuttle variable.
 Then, once I have successfully completed the original item, I can play with those parameters to see what other interesting shapes or designs fall out.
 (In case it doesn't go without saying, there is no one way to parameterize a design!
-Therein lies the creativity.)
+Therein lies the ~madness~ creativity.)

     Examples: [assorted pattern studies](#pattern-studies), [poem](#a-poem).